Photo

 What is LMAO?

-2. over 1 year ago on Doonesbury
+2. about 2 years ago on Doonesbury

 If there were 14 Black students admitted, why is there only one Black student in the class?